PaulNwams/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 5 'Write a script that displays the third line of the file iacta' Task 6 'shell script that creates a file named exactly' Task 7 '8.
 Save current state of directory'
+T
-Task 9 'script that duplicates the last line of the file iacta'
+Task 10 'Write a script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfoldersask 9 'script that duplicates the last line of the file iacta'